jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A one stop horizontal gap.
+* A one stop flat gap.

 * A battery whose base column is two stops after anchor column.